AuDigitalHealth/lingo/docs/DEPLOYMENT.md

 ## Backup

-Lingo has no in built backup system, a backup regime should be designed appropriate to the deployment.
+Lingo has no built-in backup system, so a backup regime should be designed appropriate to the deployment environment.
 Creating a backup prior to deploying a new version is recommended, even though all new versions should not be data destroying it's safer to err on the side of caution.

 There are no specific recommendations for periodic backups, that is a deployment specific decision.

+The following solution components should be backed up:
+- Lingo database
+- ticket attachments
+- application properties

+Terminology content authored through Lingo will be saved within Snowstorm and therefore its backup strategy will be managed by SNOMED International.

 ## Disaster recovery

 Rollback the database to the latest working configuration.
-Restart (although this should not be necessary) the application container.
+Restart the application container (although this should not be necessary).

+It is recommended the following steps are also taken to ensure the solution is operational:
+1. Confirm the service connections to Ontoserver, Snowstorm, Authoring Platform, and Component Identifier Service have returned to their original states.
+2. Search for and select a product using the search box at the top of the screen, which will show ECL queries can be run against Ontoserver and Snowstorm.
+3. A test task should be created using Lingo and a sample product created and classified (before deleting the test task).

+These steps confirm the Lingo-Snowstorm-Authoring Platform links are working as expected, plus external authoring-assistance services like the name generator are responding correctly.